 5. Audit regularly

 “The most common mistake I see retailers make when it comes to shrink is to approach loss prevention from a single point of view rather than implement a comprehensive set of practices that prevent the multiple opportunities for loss,” says Guillot.
-One way to be proactive is to audit regularly.
-The more effective your audit processes, the more effective you’ll be at early detection for loss prevention — before it bleeds your business dry.

 Next, evaluate your stores against that checklist.
 Consider things like: